 Community Psychoanalysis Certificate Program

-The Washington Baltimore Center for Psychoanalysis (WBCP) online application portal for the 2025-2026 Community Psychoanalysis Certificate Program (CPCP) is open!
+The Washington Baltimore Center for Psychoanalysis (WBCP) online application portal for the 2025-2026 Community Psychoanalysis Certificate Program (CPCP) is now closed.

 Overview

-Expand and enrich your clinical work by engaging in a two-year journey that melds didactic learning, experiential reflective groups, and hands-on placements in community agencies or nonprofits.
+Expand and enrich your clinical work by engaging in a two-year, scholarship supported, certificate program that melds didactic learning, experiential reflective groups, and hands-on placements in community agencies or nonprofits.

 Who Should Apply?

-The CPCP is a program for advanced practice registered nurses, and licensed mental health/health care professionals who have an interest in understanding how to utilize psychoanalytic/psychodynamic principles to inform work in community settings.
+The CPCP is a program for licensed social workers, psychologists, psychiatrists, counselors, advanced practice registered nurses and all mental health/health care professionals who have an interest in understanding how to utilize psychoanalytic/psychodynamic principles to inform work in community settings.
 This is a unique opportunity to bridge clinical practice, community engagement and social justice.

 Logistics